shabnajL/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 >
 > The network tab looks like the following</i>
 >
-> [screen shot from the network console]
+> [screenshot from the network console]
 >
 > All the code can be found here (a link to GitHub)

 ### Parts and completion

-Full Stack studies consist of the core course and multiple extensions.
+Full-stack studies consist of the core course and multiple extensions.
 You can complete the studies in the extent of 5 to 14 credits.

 #### Parts 0-5 (core course) - Full Stack Web Development (5 cr, CSM141081)